 We got along well with each other.
 He made it clear that he approved of the troop disposition and plans within the 18th Division.
 He rarely asked questions, he simply gave everything a quick but thorough look, and only offered an opinion when asked.
 I still recall the circumstances of the battle of An Dien — after the 3rd Corps Assault Task Force of Brigadier General Tran Quang Khoi failed to break the enemy defense line by attacking Rach Bap and Hill 82 from the south — General Thuan gave me the responsibility of using elements of the 18th Division to assault An Dien from two sides.
 One group crossed the Thi Tinh river to the south of Ben Cat and moved as quickly as possible up north toward An Dien, and another group attacked An Dien over the bridge, and established General Hieu long- term at the 18th Division's Command Post.
 The two of us, General Hieu and I, slept in the same room, side by side on two beds.

 General Dao mistook my brother’s discreet and low-keyed attitude as lack of strength when he comments:

 He was superb in strategy and staff work.
 However, his mild appearance might have caused soldiers not to see him as a fighting leader, and that would make him less effective, in the end, as a tactician.

 The reality was that my brother excelled in both strategy and tactic; he was both a thinker and a doer.
-He planned a battle perfectly so as the combatants did not have to exert too much efforts.
+He planned a battle perfectly, so the combatants did not have to exert too many efforts.

 In the Pleime campaign, the various unit commanders of 1st Air Cavalry could boast that they defeated the forces of B3 Field Front, while ignoring the fact that they only applied the operational concept that my brother, in his capacity of II Corps Chief of Staff, had designed.